 Refugee Travel Document

 Below you will find more information about these three types of travel documents.
-For more information on how to apply for these travel documents, see the “Form I-131” link to the right.
+For more information on how to apply for these travel documents, see “Form I-131.”

 If you have been in the United States illegally, then you may be subject to a bar to admission if you depart the United States, even if you have been issued a travel document.
 For more information please see Section 212(a)(9) of the Immigration and Nationality Act (INA).

 Advance parole is issued solely to authorize the temporary parole of a person into the United States.
 The document may be accepted by a transportation company (airlines) instead of a visa as an authorization to travel to the United States.

 An advance parole document does not replace your passport.

 Advance parole is most commonly used when someone has Form I-485, Application to Register Permanent Residence or to Adjust Status, pending.
 If you depart the U.S. while your I-485 application is pending without first obtaining advance parole, your case will be denied unless you fit into a narrow exception for those maintaining certain nonimmigrant statuses.

 An asylum applicant who has a pending Form I-589, Application for Asylum and for Withholding of Removal, and has not received a final decision may be allowed to travel outside the United States.